Frangipani – Plants Trees and Flowers for Sale

 We suggest the well rotted compost and animal manure, watered with a seaweed fertilizer and some added potash is a good homemade fertilizer for many Australian soils.

-Growing Frangipani plants and flowers
+Growing Frangipani trees

 Growing in Pots